maevadevs/Go-Developer-Foundation/05-Interfaces/readme.md

 ### The `Writer` Interface

-- Up to now, we have had the following diagram: Working with the `Reader` interface
+- Up to now, we have had the following diagram
+- Working with the `Reader` interface

 ```sh
 [Different Src Types] --> [Reader] --> [Universal Data Format: []byte]
 ```

-- Go has another interface that can do the exact opposite: `Writer` interface
+- Go has another interface that can do the exact opposite: *`Writer` interface*
   - Describes something that can take info and send it outside of the program
   - Requires to implement a `Write()` function